[Unicode] Unicode Technical Notes Tech Site | Site Map | Search

 Submissions

 The suggested submission format is HTML using the Unicode Technical Note Template.
 Alternatively, an author may supply a document in PDF format or in another HTML style.
 In that case, however, for consistency and maintenance purposes, the author must also provide a cover page using the Basic Unicode Technical Note Cover Template.
-All submissions must pass the W3C HTML Validator.
+All HTML submissions must pass the W3C HTML Validator.

 If the submission is in PDF, authors should include the following text at the end of the document, filling in the [authors] placeholder with appropriate names and adjusting the copyright year as appropriate.